huijing/huijing.github.io/_drafts/diamond-grid-using-sass.md

 <p data-height="375" data-theme-id="9162" data-slug-hash="pjrWaz" data-default-tab="result" data-user="huijing" class='codepen'>See the Pen <a href='http://codepen.io/huijing/pen/pjrWaz/'>Diamond grid with Sass (Transform)</a> by Chen Hui Jing (<a href='http://codepen.io/huijing'>@huijing</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 Using CSS to rotate the divs solved the problem of having inner shadows on the diamond displays that were to contain images.
+As for the background, I ended up tiling a pattern image, then aligning my divs to match up with the pattern.
+Using viewport widths (vw) as the basis for my grid units meant the layout would respond to screen size.
+Hence, my background image pattern would also have to grow and shrink according to the viewport width as well.

+The problem with this approach is, unless your background image is sized very precisely, it is almost impossible to match the browser-calculated divs with the grid on the image.
+As the project I was working on wasn't exactly a fully responsive design, I could get away with it within a smaller range of screen widths.

+<pre><code class="language-scss">body {
+    @media screen and (min-width: 1000px) and (max-width: 1919px) {
+        background: url('../img/bg-tile.jpg') repeat-y;
+        background-size: contain;
+    }
+}</code></pre>